OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/buyitemnpc.md

 #### **English**

-Buy a specified amount of an item in the NPC nearby, it works by saying "hi", opening the Trade window and searching for the item to buy.
+Buy the specified amount of an item in the NPC nearby, it works by saying "hi", opening the Trade window and searching for the item to buy.

+> When buying **potions** or **runes**, it will filter the Trade window list before buying.

 #### **Portuguese**

-Compra uma quantidade especificada de um item no NPC por perto, o funcionamento se dá falando "hi", abrindo a janela do Trade e procurando pelo item para comprar.
+Compra a quantidade especificada de um item no NPC por perto, o funcionamento se dá falando "hi", abrindo a janela do Trade e procurando pelo item para comprar.

+> Ao comprar **potions** ou **runes**, irá filtrar a lista do Trade window antes de comprar.

 <!-- tabs:end -->